 Warm-Up Routine

 Every effective workout begins with a proper warm-up, crucial for preventing injuries and enhancing performance.
-Our warm-up routine includes dynamic stretches and foam rolling, both essential for preparing your body for the intense exercises.
+Our warm-up routine includes dynamic stretches and foam rolling, both essential for preparing your body for intense exercises.

 Dynamic Stretches